glossary

 Directors have the right to delegate their powers unless the company’s constitution says otherwise.
 However, the delegations must be recorded in a minute book and added to a running list of formal delegations, the DOA register.
 A delegations register is a record of the powers and functions that have been delegated by the board to the CEO.
 Its purpose is to maintain and provide up to date information about delegates such as staff members and committees who have been delegated with certain authorities.

 A few examples of the powers and functions that could be added to a delegation of authority register include acquiring and disposing of assets, signing agreements such as leases and land use contracts, hiring and firing staff, and replacing equipment and vehicles.
-While some responsibilities are delegated to the CEO, the board continues to be responsible for monitoring, asking questions and holding staff accountable.
-Delegation of authority should not weaken its ability to provide oversight.
+While some responsibilities are delegated to the CEO, the board remains responsible for monitoring, asking questions and holding staff accountable.
+Delegation should not weaken the board’s ability to provide oversight.

 Frequently Asked Questions